samuelsylvander/vadsbo_dimmerguiden/README.md

 Rework New Room flow
 Update NewRoom, MoreOptions to dynamically create options based on project template json

+#### Changes to project_template.json

+`sensor` --> does this need to be nested inside rooms?
+We need to be able to access the options with/without a sensor easily.
+`sensor.options` --> can this be an object instead of array?
+Then we can address it with `options.yes` instead of `options[1]`
+`"project types".products` --> could this be renamed to `required_products` to make it clearer?

 #### Bugs

 ## Future Ideas